ycashfoundation/ycash-website/docs/foundation.md

 The Foundation is funded by the Ycash blockchain itself.
 Ycash users that choose to mine Ycash automatically donate 5% of mined Ycash to the Ycash Foundation.
 The larger the number of Ycash users that choose to mine Ycash, the larger the number of users that donate to the Ycash Foundation

-The Foundation was started by Howard Loo, a member of the Zcash community.
+The Foundation was founded Howard Loo.
 Howard holds an undergraduate degree in computer science from Stanford University and a graduate law degree from UC Berkeley.
 He is a member of the California State Bar.

 Donations to the Ycash Foundation can be made using the following addresses: